 More Data Next Week!

 Our series has always sought to push the boundaries of sports analytics, and this latest installment reaffirms our commitment to uncovering the hidden dynamics that define the game.
 Every Saturday We will dive deep into the most intriguing questions, bust myths, and settle debates with thorough analysis similar to this.
 We thrive on curiosity and welcome your input — so please, leave comments or reach out to us with topics you’re eager to see dissected next.
 All of our research can be found on our Analytics Page.
-Up next on our agenda for Part 6 of “Does It Matter?” is an examination of Wide Receiver Arm Sizes: Does that impact performance?
-If so, what’s the ideal Arm Size for a WR?
+Up next on our agenda for Part 67 of “Does It Matter?” is an examination of Tight End BMI: Does It Matter?
+If so, what’s the ideal BMI for NFL success?
 Mark your calendars; every Saturday we shed light on the topics that matter to you.
 All it takes is a short question and we will go to work for you!